nnja/python/website/content/03-intermediate-python/20-advanced-looping/10-list-comprehensions.md

 [4, 4]
 ```

-Here, we check divide every string length by 2, and check to see if the remainder is 0 (using the modulo operator).
+Here, we divide every string length by 2, and check to see if the remainder is 0 (using the modulo operator).

 ### String Joining with a List Comprehension